Are You Dangerously Deficient in Taurine?

 – The amino acids beta-alanine and beta-hypotaurine.

-Taurine is essential for brain development in your fetus and newborn.
-Candida and bacterial imbalances can block taurine -- learn how to prevent and heal them with The Body Ecology Diet.
+Candida and bacterial imbalances may block taurine — learn how to prevent and heal them with The Body Ecology Diet.

 What Expecting Mothers Should Know

 Taurine is an essential amino acid for a developing fetus and newborn babies because they cannot make it themselves – and yet the development of their brain depends on it.

 In fact, taurine is the highest concentrated amino acid in the brain of the fetus and newborn.
 The fetus must obtain it through the placenta and newborns can obtain it from breast milk or formula fortified with taurine.